-A. Introduction
+A Introduction

-This Policy Paper explains how ASN Bank applies its sustainability criteria with respect to biodiversity.
+This Policy Paper explains how we apply our sustainability criteria with respect to biodiversity.
 Biodiversity, climate change and human rights are the pillars of our policy.
 These three themes cover nearly all topics that are relevant to the selection of our investments:

-- the Human Rights theme puts focus on how we deal with people through our investments; - the Climate Change theme addresses the manner in which we affect the climate through our investments; - the Biodiversity theme indicates how we deal with nature and the environment through our investments.

-These three themes are clearly interrelated.
+- the Human Rights theme puts focus on how we deal with people through our investments; - the Climate Change theme addresses the manner in which we affect the climate through our investments; - the Biodiversity theme indicates how we deal with nature and the environment through our investments. - These three themes are clearly interrelated.
 What binds them together are the concepts of justice and sustainability.

-As a sustainable bank, ASN Bank seeks to contribute to conserving and improving biodiversity and ecosystems.
-This Policy Paper sets out the sustainability criteria for biodiversity that ASN Bank applies in selecting its investments.
-It also describes how ASN Bank puts the biodiversity issue into practice when exercising its voting rights as a shareholder of listed companies and in the dialogues it engages in with those companies.
+As a sustainable bank, we seek to contribute to conserving and improving biodiversity and ecosystems.
+This Policy Paper sets out the sustainability criteria for biodiversity that we apply in selecting our investments.
+It also describes how we put the biodiversity issue into practice when exercising our voting rights as a shareholder of listed companies and in the dialogues we engage in with those companies.